InnopolisUniversity/innometrics-agent-gitlab/README.md

 * write db credentials
 * run docker-compose up

-Also you can check documentation via swagger
+Also you can check documentation via swagger and in folder "documentation"